MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 Specify a VM configuration setting file.
 The configuration file format is JSON.

-The following example show how to pass a configuration file via parameter:
+The following example shows how to pass a configuration file via parameter:
 > -ExtendedVmConfiguration (Get-Content 'C:\config.txt')

 Ensure that you use **Get-Content** when passing the configuration file.
 A **default**